xebialabs-community/xld-datical-plugin/README.md

     + `reportsLocation`: When set, deploy report will be written to the directory specified.
 Report is written to the 'Reports' directory by default.
     + `runStatus`: If true, a status step will be added when deploying
     + `runForecast`: If true, a forecast step will be added when deploying
+    + `pipeline`: When set, this is the pipeline which will be associated with the deployment for auditing purposes.

 ## References ##
 1. [Datical main website](http://www.datical.com/)